ddtberg/ProjectOne/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

+- In general:
+    - Update the Hosts file in the Ansible directory to include [webservers] and [ELK].
+Also include the local IP addresses under the heading.
+    - Update the ansible.cfg to include your remote user name that you will use to access said servers.

+- For ELK VM Installation and Configuration:
+    - Copy the Ansible ELK installationation and configuration file to the /etc/ansible/ folder.
+    -
+    - Run the playbook with the following command: ansible-playbook install-elk.yml
+    - As stated previously, this will install the docker and configure it, and other necessary configurations.

+- For Filebeat:
+     - Copy the Ansible Filebeat playbook and configuration file to /etc/ansible/ folder.
+     - Edit the Filebeat configuration file to point to the VM that hosts the ELK server.
+     - Run the Ansible Filebeat Playbook
+         - This will download and install Filebeat, set it up, and ensure it starts on reboot.
+      - Navigate to Kibana on the ELK Server and go to Logs > Add log data > System logs > Module Status to confirm that the installation was successful.

+- For MetricBeat:
+     - Copy the Ansible Metricbeat playbook and configuration file to /etc/ansible/ folder.
+     - Edit the Metricbeat configuration file to point to the VM that hosts the ELK server.
+     - Run the Ansible Metricbeat Playbook
+         - This will download and install Metricbeat, set it up, and ensure it starts on reboot.
+      - Navigate to Kibana on the ELK Server and go to Metrics > Add Metric Data > Docker Metrics > Module Status to confirm that the installation was successful.

 - Copy the _____ file to _____.
 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.